matteopio-napolitano/ng-slds/README.md

 This project is an example of how to integrate Salesforce Lightning Design System (SLDS) within an Angular single page application.

-It was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.2.
+It was generated with [Angular CLI](https://github.com/angular/angular-cli) version 6.1.2 and is currently running on version 8.2.
 If suitable for you, you can install Angular CLI globally:

 ```
 $ npm install -g @angular/cli